dlicata335/CCPP/hw/Homework10.md

 13](https://github.com/dlicata335/CCPP/blob/main/lectures/Lect13.lagda.md).
 Define an n x m matrix analogously as a type Matrix n m.
 Define some operations on vectors and matrices, such as addition, scaling, dot product, and matrix multiplication.
-Prove that matrix multiplication defines a linear map, i.e. that M\*(v1 + v2) = M\*v1 + M\*v2 and M\*0 = 0.
+You are welcome to look up materials to learn/remember linear algebra.

-You are welcome to look up whatever resources you want to learn or remember linear algebra.
+(Medium) Prove that matrix multiplication defines a linear map, i.e. that M\*(v1 + v2) = M\*v1 + M\*v2 and M\*0 = 0.

 (Harder) Continue to more linear algebra of your choice.